gave92/fbchat-sharp/README.md

 // Get user's last 10 threads
 List<FB_Thread> threads = await client.fetchThreadList(limit: 10);
-// Get user's last 20 messages in a thread List<FB_Message> messages = await client.fetchThreadMessages(threads.First().uid);
+// Get user's last 20 messages in a thread List<FB_Message> messages = await threads.FirstOrDefault()?.fetchMessages(20);
 ```

 ## Supported platforms

-fbchat-sharp has been created as a PCL targeting .NET Standard 1.2 that supports a wide range of platforms.
+fbchat-sharp has been created as a PCL targeting .NET Standard 1.3 that supports a wide range of platforms.
 The list includes but is not limited to:

 * .NetStandard 1.3
 * .NET Core 1.0